cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_timer.rst

 **Disable Prescaler:**

-When the prescaler is disabled, it will pause its operation, that is the prescaler counter will not be set to '0'.
+When the prescaler is disabled, it will pause its operation, that is the prescaler counter will retain its current value.
 Prescaler is disabled, if any of the below conditions is satisfied:

 - When PRESCALER_EN_BIT in the CFG_REG_LO CSR is '0'.